RaphaelDolling2020/gh-issue-sync/README.md

 ## Creating Local Issues

-Since the issue numbers come from github you can use temporary issue numbers until then.  `T42` or `TABC` are all valid temporary issue IDs.
-But they need to start with a "T" so that we know they are temporary ones.
-After synching they are given new numbers and all references are updated.
+Since issue numbers come from GitHub, you can use temporary issue numbers until then. `T42` or `TABC` are valid temporary issue IDs.
+They must start with "T" to mark them as temporary.
+After syncing, they receive real numbers and all references are updated.

 ### Sync Both Ways